 Know before you go

-When you enter any national park in Canada, you’re required to pay an entrance fee.
+When you enter any national park in Canada, you must pay an entrance fee.
 You have a choice of either a daily pass or a yearly pass.

 The yearly Discovery Pass is valid for all National Parks in Canada.
 You can purchase it at the gate when you enter the national park, in the Visitor’s Centre or online here.